-Are you curious about the different types of hardware available for touchscreen experiences or interactive display solutions?
+Are you curious about the different types of touchscreen hardware available for interactive touchscreen display solutions?

 As touchscreen specialists, we’re going to talk you through all of your main hardware options, along with any pros and cons of each.